 That proved to be the end of Boruc's afternoon as he was replaced by Gazzaniga due to injury and the young Argentinian keeper was picking the ball out of the back of the net just four minutes after coming on, when Terry rose highest to meet Mata's cross and headed into the far corner of the net.

-Chelsea stayed on the front foot and Ba flashed a shot wide with his left foot after 71 minutes after shrugging off his marker but the Senegal striker was not to be denied after 89 minutes when he poked the ball inside the near post with his right foot after great work from Ramires on the left.
+Chelsea stayed on the front foot and Ba flashed a shot wide with his left foot after 71 minutes after shrugging off his marker but the Senegal striker was not to be denied in the 90th minute when he poked the ball inside the near post with his right foot after great work from Ramires on the left.